-European Society for Human Reproduction and Embryology (ESHRE) PGD Consortium for each type of assay and for all assays from a particular Centre."
+European Society for Human Reproduction and Embryology (ESHRE) PGD Consortium

+In 2010, the ESHRE issued detailed guidelines related to technical aspects of PGD, specifically for the use of amplification techniques and for FISH.
+The ESHRE recommends that "misdiagnosis rates should be calculated for each type of assay and for all assays from a particular Centre."
 Additionally, they note that "Follow-up of pregnancies (including multiple pregnancy rate and outcome), deliveries, and the health of children at birth and beyond should be attempted and maintained along with the cycle data" (Harton et al., 2010).